1998 Wisconsin gubernatorial election

 The 1998 Wisconsin gubernatorial election was held on November 3, 1998.
 Incumbent Governor Tommy Thompson won re-election for his fourth term with 59.66% of the vote.
-As of 2022, this is most recent gubernatorial election in which Milwaukee, Rock, Portage, and Iowa counties voted for the Republican candidate, and the most recent where the winner garnered a double digit margin of victory.
+As of 2022, this is most recent gubernatorial election in which Milwaukee, Rock, Portage, and Iowa counties voted for the Republican candidate; the most recent where the winner garnered a double-digit margin of victory; and, as of 2025, the last time a governor in the United States was reelected to a fourth consecutive four-year term.

 Primary election

 The primary election was held on September 8, 1998.
 Nominees for Governor and Lieutenant Governor were selected in separate primaries before running on a joint ticket in the general election.